gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

   ),
 )

 This way, if different datasets are required to be tested this can be easily extended.
-In the `Traffic.scala` file, each dataframe is seperately loaded and stored in a dataframe.
+In the `Traffic.scala` file, each dataframe is separately loaded and stored in a dataframe.

 == Joiner

-In this step of the pipeline, the 3 dataframes are unpivotted & joined together to create one big dataframe, for application of time-series values in next step.
+In this step of the pipeline, the 3 dataframes are unpivoted & joined together to create one big dataframe, for application of time-series values in next step.

 === Features <features>